-If you would have thought the now-viral video of security personnel dragging off a passenger who was involuntarily bumped from his United Airlines flight would be a one-and-done, think again.
+If you thought the now-viral video of security personnel dragging off a passenger who was involuntarily bumped from his United Airlines flight would be a one-and-done, think again.

 The outrage, particularly on social media, was swift and understandable.
 It struck a raw nerve on many fronts – crowded flights, forcible removal, bloodied passenger – and all to make room for crew members over paying passengers (though the practice of bumping paying passengers for crew members needed to operate flights down the line is common and in fact a federal requirement to avoid delays).